shawnlikescode/upload-portal/README.md

 This is a [ReactJS](https://reactjs.org) + [Vite](https://vitejs.dev) boilerplate to be used with [Tailwindcss](https://tailwindcss.com).

+## Description

+I built this file upload portal for a client.
+It leverages React and Tailwindcss to build a drag 'n' drop file upload system that interfaces with Amazon S3 and an external backend API.
+The upload functionality has been disabled in this repo.

 ## What is inside?

 This project uses many tools like: